openshift-virtualization/wasp-agent/docs/configuration.md

 ## Configuring higher workload density with the wasp-agent

-[wasp-agent] is an component to enable an OpenShift cluster to assign SWAP resources to burstable VM workloads only.
+[wasp-agent] is a component to enable an OpenShift cluster to assign SWAP resources to burstable VM workloads only.

 SWAP usage is supported on worker nodes only.